emilyriederer/website/content/publication/rmarkdown-cookbook/index.md

 publication_types: ["5"]

 # Publication name and optional abbreviated publication name.
-publication: "Taylor & Francis CRC Press"
+publication: "Chapman & Hall / CRC Press"
 publication_short: "This book is designed to provide a range of examples of how to extend the functionality of your R Markdown documents.
 As a cookbook, this guide is recommended to new or intermediate R Markdown users who desire to enhance the efficiency of using R Markdown and also explore the power of R Markdown."

 abstract: "R Markdown is a powerful tool for combining analysis and reporting into the single document in the spirit of literate programming and reproducible research.
 Since the birth of the rmarkdown package in early 2014, R Markdown has grown substantially from a package that supports a few output formats (such as HTML, PDF, and Word) to an extensive and diverse ecosystem that enables the creation of books, blogs, scientific articles, websites, and more.
 Due to its rapid success, this ecosystem is hard to learn completely meaning that R Markdown users, from novices to advanced users, likely do not know all that these packages have to offer.
 The R Markdown Cookbook confronts this gap by showcasing short, practical examples of wide-ranging tips and tricks to get the most out of these tools."